froger-me/wp-packages-update-server/integration/docs/packages.md

 ```

 **Description**
-Determine whether the current request is made by a client plugin or theme interacting with the plugin's API.
+Determine whether the current request is made by a client plugin, theme, or generic package interacting with the plugin's API.

 **Return value**
-> (bool) `true` if the current request is a client plugin or theme interacting with the plugin's API, `false` otherwise
+> (bool) `true` if the current request is a client plugin, theme, or generic package interacting with the plugin's API, `false` otherwise

 ___
 ### wppus_is_doing_package_api_request